csm-actions/securefix-action/README.md

 - `workflows:write`: Optional.
 This is required if you want to fix GitHub Actions workflows
 - `issues:write`: Optional.
 This is required if you want to add labels to pull requests
 - `members:read`: Optional.
 This is required if you want to request reviews to teams
+- Organization's `projects:write`: Optional.
+This is required if you want to add pull requests to GitHub Organization Projects

 Installed Repositories: Install the app into the server repository and client repositories.